Wednesday, March 27, 2013

 every time he comes onscreen—

-Judas says “wait, that Nard cost a lot of money, shouldn’t we have sold it
+Judas says “wait, that Nard cost a lot of money, shouldn’t we

 and given the money to the local soup kitchen or something?”